ShkolniskyLab/ROIPCA/README.md

 # ROIPCA
-This repository reproducea the examples in "ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates"
+This repository reproduces the examples in "ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates"

 online_pca_comparison.m - reproduces Tables 2,3,4